BeamMW/docs-gitbook/dev/shader-sdk-mac.md

 1. Clone Shader SDK repository from here: [https://github.com/BeamMW/shader-sdk](https://github.com/BeamMW/shader-sdk)
 2. Open the Terminal application
-3. Change directory to the location of the shader-sdk and run:&#x20;
+3. Change directory to the location of the shader-sdk and run:

 `./shade init`